tromp/cuckoo/README.md

 modern DRAM architectures are ill-suited for energy-efficient operation because they are designed to fetch much more data than required, having long been optimized for cost-per-bit rather than energy efficiency.
-Thus there is enourmous energy savings potential in accelerating the development of more efficient DRAM designs.
+Thus there is enormous energy savings potential in accelerating the development of more efficient DRAM designs.
 While this paper and others like
 <a href="http://mbsullivan.info/attachments/papers/yoon2012dgms.pdf">The Dynamic Granularity Memory System</a>
 have proposed several sensible and promising design improvements, memory manufacturers have